MrKevinOConnell/website/front/blogs/how-my-life-was-changed-as-a-result-of-solo-traveling.md

 image: "/media/blog/how-my-life-was-changed-as-a-result-of-solo-traveling/me.jpg"
 ---

-I just came back from solo traveling around part of Europe, specifically Germany, Belgium, The Netherlands, Denmark and Sweden.
+I just came back from solo traveling around parts of Europe; specifically Germany, Belgium, The Netherlands, Denmark and Sweden.
 On my flight back, I reflected on my life experiences so far and tried to see what I could take away from it.
 Here is what I came up with.

 ### Context

 Growing up, I was a very introverted person.
-Around the age of 12 I found out I have moderate to moderate severe hearing loss.
+Around the age of 12, I found out I have moderate to severe hearing loss.
 This means that without hearing aids it's very hard to hear what others are saying.
-The problem was that I was **very** self conscious about wearing them, and as a result spent most of my time with them off.
+The problem was that I was **very** self conscious about wearing them.
 As a result, my social life and happiness suffered tremendously.

-Long story short, in an effort to change things I moved with my father across the country.
-This gave me a chance to shed the image I had of myself.
-I started applying myself more in the things I loved.
-I also actively started trying to make more friends.
-One **_small_** problem with this was that I had zero social skills whatsoever because I couldn't hear people in the past.
-I was literally that cringy dude on social media😂.
-Despite this, over time I got better and found a great group of friends during college.
+Long story short, in an effort to change things, I moved with my father across the country.
+This gave me a chance to change the image I had of myself.
+I started applying myself more in the things I love.
+I also tried to make more friends.
+One small problem with this was that I had zero social skills because I couldn't hear people in the past because I couldn't hear people.
+I was literally that cringy dude on social media.
+Despite this, I got better and found a great group of friends during college.
 I also tried out a lot of new things, which became a inspiration for this trip.

-Recently, I graduated early with a Bachelor's in Computer Science from [Marquette University](https://www.marquette.edu/) and have been job searching.
-During my search I realized I was very burnt out, to the point where I actively disliked coding (which has been one of my passions for a while).
-One day, I was looking at the projects I have been involved in up to this point, and realized that I had a lot of connections in Europe.
-Knowing this, I had some money saved up and decided to figure out a way I could visit all of these people that I now call friends.
+Recently, I graduated early with a Bachelor's in Computer Science from [Marquette University](https://www.marquette.edu/) and begun my job search.
+During my search, I realized I was very burnt out to the point where I disliked coding.
+One day, I was looking at the projects I have worked on, and realized that I have a lot of connections in Europe.
+Knowing this, I had some money saved up and decided to figure out a way I could visit them all.

 ---